SujataSaurabh/ML-Algorithms-in-Python/README.md

 - **Unsupervised Algorithms:** k-Means Clustering, Principal Component Analysis (PCA), etc.
 - **Additional Concepts:** Data preprocessing, model evaluation, visualization techniques.

 Each algorithm is presented in its own Jupyter Notebook with explanations, code, and sample outputs.
+The data used to implement the algorithms is placed in the data folder.

 ## How to Run